halleysfifthinc/AVCLAN-Mockingboard/README.md

 # Protocol reverse-engineering

 The "scripts/packet-analysis" folder contains a [Wireshark](https://www.wireshark.org/) [Lua plugin](https://www.wireshark.org/docs/wsdg_html_chunked/wsluarm.html) that defines a dissector for IEBUS and AVC-LAN messages.
-Also contained in that folder is a [Julia](https://julialang.org/) script that pipes packets from the Mockingboard serial into Wireshark for live capturing and inspection.

 # License

 The firmware for this project is licensed under the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.html),